-1.13 Who usually produces the documentation in real estate transactions?
+13. Who usually produces the documentation in real estate transactions?

 Generally, a lawyer for the seller prepares the initial draft of the sales agreement.
-When a financial institution grants the credit for paying the price and a real estate mortgage is created, the lawyers of the financial institution prepare the documentation.
+When a financial institution grants the credit for paying the price and a real estate mortgage is created, the financial institution's lawyers prepare the documentation.

-1.14 Can an owner or occupier inherit liability for matters relating to the real estate even if they occurred before it bought or occupied it?
+14. Can an owner or occupier inherit liability for matters relating to the real estate even if they occurred before the real estate was bought or occupied?

-To the extent that damages have been caused to the environment due to matters related to the real property and the liabilities of the parties involved in the transaction have not been defined, it is possible that the new owner or occupant be deemed by the competent authorities as responsible for the event that caused the contamination if the buyer cannot prove that the contaminating event took place before the acquisition of the property.
+To the extent that damages have been caused to the environment due to matters related to the real property and the liabilities of the parties involved in the transaction have not been defined, it is possible that the new owner or occupant be deemed by the competent authorities as responsible for the event that caused the contamination, if the buyer cannot prove that the contaminating event took place before the acquisition of the property.

-If there is a mortgage on the real property sold, it will remain guaranteeing the debt.
-The mortgagee may foreclose the mortgage and cause the real property to be subject to judicial auction to collect its credit even when the real property has been disposed of in favor of a third party.
+If there is a mortgage on the real property that is sold, it will remain guaranteeing the debt.
+The mortgagee may foreclose the mortgage and cause the real property to be subject to judicial auction to collect its credit, even when the real property has been disposed of in favor of a third party.

-If a mortgaged property is to be bought at a judicial auction, it is necessary to previously summon the mortgagees in the mortgage foreclosure proceedings.
+If a mortgaged property is to be bought at a judicial auction, it is necessary to summon the mortgagees in the mortgage foreclosure proceedings.
 If the mortgagees are not summoned, the mortgage will subsist.

-In the event of a sale of leased real property, the lessee has a preferential right to acquire the real property.
-If the lessee does not exercise its preferential right to acquire the leased property, the new owner must respect the lease agreement until the expiration of the lease term.
+In the event of a sale of leased real property, the tenant has a preferential right to acquire the real property.
+If the tenant does not exercise its preferential right to acquire the leased property, the new owner must honor the lease agreement until the expiration of the lease term.

-Regarding real property subject to the condominium system, condominium expenses shall be due to the owner of the property, even if these have been incurred before the purchase of the property.
+Regarding real property subject to the condominium system, condominium expenses that are owed will be the liability of the owner of the property, even if these have been incurred before the purchase of the property.

-1.15 Does a seller or occupier retain any liabilities relating to the real estate after they have disposed of it?
+15. Does a seller or occupier retain any liabilities relating to the real estate after they have disposed of it?
 A seller may continue having liabilities related to a real property, even after selling it.
-In fact, the administrative, criminal and civil liability arising from environmental pollution due to activities related to the real property remains with the seller, regardless of whether the property has been sold or not.
+In fact, the administrative, criminal and civil liability arising from environmental pollution due to activities related to the real property remains with the seller, regardless of whether the property has been sold.
 Additionally, the seller and the buyer may contractually provide that the buyer's liability for environmental pollution subsists after the sale of the property.